afjlnfnoeai/PatternAnalysis-2025/recognition/YOLOv8_LesionDetection_47609994/README.md

 ### Performance on the test split

 The YOLOv8 model managed a fitness score of 0.994 (3 decimal places) which is defined as a weighted score that combines the validation metrics such as precision, recall, and mAP into a single score.
+A minimum IoU of 0.8 for all lesion detections was enforced when testing.
 With this high of a fitness score, the model detects lesions extremely well.
 Before testing, overfitting was definitely a worry since the model was performing so well but this was ruled out since the model also performed very well on the test data.

 The plots of the model's precision-recall curve, F1-confidence curve, precision-confidence curve, and recall-confidence curve on the test split are presented below in order.